Effective date: January 1, 2026

 Discriminatory Misconduct – Includes conduct based on a protected status in violation of the University’s Prohibited Discrimination and Retaliation policy and as set forth in the Student Conduct Code.

-Formal Complaint – A written document, signed by a Complainant or the Chief Civil Rights Officer, that describes basic details about the alleged misconduct, lists the alleged violations of the Student Conduct Code and other applicable University policy, and requests that the University initiate the student conduct process as outlined in these procedures.
+Formal Complaint – A written document, signed by a Complainant or the Chief Civil Rights Officer, that describes basic details about the alleged misconduct, lists the alleged violations of the Student Conduct Code and other applicable university policy, and requests that the University initiate the student conduct process as outlined in these procedures.

 Formal Investigation Process – The formal process for resolving student conduct cases which is outlined in the Standard Operating Procedures for Discriminatory Misconduct.

 Investigator – A trained and impartial person designated by the University to investigate allegations of Discriminatory Misconduct.
+The Investigator may be a University employee or a contracted investigator.
+Contracted investigators are contractually subject to the same privacy and confidentiality requirements as University employees.

 Notice/Notification – An official correspondence between the University and the Parties, for example the Notice of Allegations, Notice of Dismissal, Notice of Findings, and Notice of Appeal.
 Unless otherwise noted in these procedures, the official method of communication with all Students, Witnesses, and other Participants is by university email.
-All Students and employees of the University are responsible for the understanding the content of those emails.
+All Students and employees of the University are responsible for understanding the content of those emails.
 Once a communication has been sent to a Student or employee’s university email, then the University considers that person to have received notice of the communication.

-**If a Participant does not have a University email, then the individual will receive communications through the email address known to the University.
+**If a Participant does not have a university email, then the individual will receive communications through the email address known to the University.
 If the Participant does not have an email address known to the University, the Participant will receive communications by first-class mail or an identified preferred method.
 If notice is sent via first-class mail, it will be considered received three (3) days after it was sent.
 The address on file in DuckWeb is the address to which communications will be mailed unless a Party provides the University with an alternate mailing address in writing, in which case communication will be sent to the alternate mailing address.

 Participant – Any Party or Witness or other participant in the student conduct process, including any Advisor.